hneemann/Digital/README.md

 - Measurement graph to visualize signal states.
 - Single gate mode to analyse oscillations.
 - Analysis and synthesis of combinatorial and sequential circuits.
-- You can test your design by creating test cases and execute them.
+- Simple testing of circuits: You can create test cases and execute them to verify your design.
 - Many examples: From a transmission gate D-flipflop to a complete (simple) MIPS-like processor.
-- Fast-run mode to perform a simulation without updating the HMI.
+- Fast-run mode to perform a simulation without updating the GUI.
   A simple processor can be clocked at 100kHz.
 - Displaying a LST file when executing assembler programs within such a processor.
 - Simple remote TCP interface to allow e.g. an assembler IDE to control the simulator.